takumi34/spotify-linux-setting/README.md

 # spotify-linux-setting
-spotify's app in Linux is not scaling in HDPI display.
+Spotify's app in Linux is not scaling in HDPI display.

 1. Edit the setting file.
 ```bash